Quantum Mechanics from Relational Properties, Part II: Measurement and EPR: Relational Formulation of Quantum Mechanics

 $H(\rho_S)$ enables us to distinguish different quantum dynamics.
 Given a quantum system $S$ and its referencing apparatus $A$, there are two types of the dynamics between them.
 In the first type of dynamics, there is no physical interaction and no change in the entanglement measure between $S$ and $A$. $S$ is not necessarily isolated in the sense that it can still be entangled with $A$, but the entanglement measure remains unchanged.
 This type of dynamics is defined as \textit{time evolution}.
 In the second type of dynamics, there is a physical interaction and correlation information exchange between $S$ and $A$, i.e., the von Neumann entropy $H(\rho_S)$ changes.
 This type of dynamics is defined as \textit{quantum operation}. \textit{Quantum measurement} is a special type of quantum operation with a particular outcome.
 Whether the entanglement measure changes distinguishes a dynamic as either a time evolution or a quantum operation.

-Ref.~\cite{Yang2017} has provided the formulation of time evolution.
-Particularly, when $S$ is in an isolated state, its dynamics is governed by the Schr\"{o}dinger Equation.
-The purpose of this paper is to provide the formulation of quantum operations when the entanglement measure between $S$ and $A$ changes.
+Particularly, when $S$ is in an isolated state, its dynamics is governed by the Schr\"{o}dinger Equation~\cite{Yang2017}.
+One of the purposes of this paper is to provide the formulation of quantum operations when the entanglement measure between $S$ and $A$ changes.